ilight03/COSC-412-Project/README.md

 ### AI Model
 ### Step 1: Download Ollama
 - Download Ollama launcher at this link: [Ollama](https://ollama.com/download/windows)
+- After installation, You'll be met with a window from Ollama.exe
 - You will be prompted to make an account with them.
     - **Verify by running the command in PowerShell:**
     ```powershell